KyleKing/recipes/docs/meals/tuna_melts.md

 - Preheat oven to Broil (~10 min)
 - Chop pickle and mix ingredients together.
 Toast English muffins
 - On a foil-lined pan, cover the muffins with the tuna, then a slice of cheese.
 Broil until the cheese has melted

+## Notes

+- Can be made in a pinch by toasting the English muffins, then topping them and steaming them in a hot pan with a lid